shadi-fsai/modeluniversity/README.md

 ```

 2. Generate questions based on the curriculum:

+After we have clearly defined the topics on which we want to train a model, we need to create questions and answers both to train it and to test it.

+To define the number of training and testing questions we want to generate we need to configure the `practice` and `test` parameters of our `config.yaml`.
+The model selected to generate all these is defined by the `datagen_model` parameter of our `config.yaml`.

+The files with the questions will be written by default in the main repo folder.
+We can define otherwise though:

 ```bash
 # Default: Uses curriculum.json, outputs to training.json and testing.json
 poetry run modeluni create-questions